Authentication prompt scenarios

 - On iOS, when users restart a device and then open Secure Hub.

 - On Android, when users open a managed app if Secure Hub is not running.

 - On Android, when users restart Secure Hub for any reason, including a device restart.

 Secondary container unlock: Fingerprint authentication (if configured), a Citrix PIN or passcode, or Active Directory credentials, to unlock the secondary container.

 - When users open a managed app after the inactivity timer expires.

-- When users sign off of Secure Hub and subsequently open a managed app.
+- When users sign off from Secure Hub and then open a managed app.